 How You Can Get Approved for Disability for Cancer From Agent Orange Exposure

-If you were exposed to Agent Orange during military service and later received a diagnosis of any of the cancers that VA considers presumptive, consider applying for VA disability benefits.
+If you were exposed to Agent Orange during military service and later received a diagnosis of any of the cancers that the VA considers presumptive, consider applying for VA disability benefits.

 To establish service connection, you must meet the following criteria: